open-gpdb/gpdb/gpdb-doc/markdown/install_guide/localization.html.md

 ## <a id="topic7"></a>Character Set Conversion Between Server and Client

 Greenplum Database supports automatic character set conversion between server and client for certain character set combinations.
-The conversion information is stored in the coordinator `pg_conversion` system catalog table.
+The conversion information is stored in the master `pg_conversion` system catalog table.
 Greenplum Database comes with some predefined conversions or you can create a new conversion using the SQL command `CREATE CONVERSION`.

 |Server Character Set|Available Client Character Sets|
 |--------------------|-------------------------------|